 - Alert log: shows past alerts

 The alert card rests at the very top of the overview page and provides immediate visibility to currently active alerts.
-From the card content, a user can learn when the alert started, the current reading, past trends, and quick access to a camera if one is assigned to the alerting sensor.
-If the available data is still inadequate, you can select View Sensor Details button to navigate to the sensor details page on the dashboard.
+From the card content, the user can learn when the alert started, the current reading, past trends, and quick access to a camera if one is assigned to the alerting sensor.
+If the available data is still inadequate, the user can select View Sensor Details button to navigate to the sensor details page on the dashboard.

 - Each alerting event will show up as a new card, in chronological order with the most recent alert on the left

-- Alert cards only show up for conditions set through an alert profile.
+- Alert cards only appear for conditions set through an Alert Profile.
 Hardware status alerts will not show up as alert cards

-- When no alerts are active, no alert cards will be present
+- When no Alert Profiles are active, no alert cards will be present

 |One alert card for each active alert||No active alerts on the network|

-Before you can rely on your environmental sensors to protect your facility in real-world events, it's important to first properly configure them for alerts and physically install them at the correct locations.
-After devices are configured, it will also be important to continuously monitor and make adjustments based on changes in environmental conditions, system requirements, and other factors.
+Before the user can rely on environmental sensors to protect a facility in real-world events, it is important to first properly configure alerts and physically install the sensors at appropriate locations.
+After devices are configured, it remains essential to continuously monitor and make adjustments based on changes in environmental conditions, system requirements, and other factors.

 The overview cards serve to remind the facility team to configure and maintain the Meraki sensor.
 This is accomplished by reporting 4 aggregated metrics.